 Unemployment Rate (US)

 The US unemployment rate has been declining steadily during the last few years.
 Although in June, it increased from 3.8% to 4.0%, which came as a surprise.
 In July, the unemployment rate resumed the bearish trend and lost a decimal point, declining to 3.9%.
 In August, expectations were that it would decline again, but it remained unchanged.
 In September, the unemployment rate was expected to decline to 3.8%, but it fell by two points to 3.7%.
-It remained unchanged last month and it is expected to remain the same this month.
-Another decline would support the USD while a slight increase wouldn't do too much harm We will cover this event as well as other calendar events in real time.
-Make sure to check back in time for the coverage of the US unemployment report by experienced analysts.
+It has remained unchanged during the last three months leading to December when it jumped again to 3.9%.
+Although, that was due to participation rate which increased two points higher.
+Unemployment is expected to tick lower in January to 3.8%.
+Please follow us for live the coverage of the US unemployment report by experienced analysts.